-Which city is cheaper, Athens or Chania?
+Which place is cheaper, Athens or Chania?

 These are the overall average travel costs for the two destinations.